urql-graphql/urql/docs/graphcache/local-resolvers.md

 ---
-title: Computed Queries
+title: Local Resolvers
 order: 2
 ---

-# Computed Queries
+# Local Resolvers

 When dealing with data we could have special cases where we want to transform the data between the API and frontend logic.
 For example: